totorototo/totorototo/README.md

 # Hi there, I'm Thomas 👋

 I'm a developer passionate about building tools that bridge the gap between technology and the outdoors.
-I work across the full stack—from polished frontend experiences (React, React Native) to systems-level work (geospatial libraries, low-level terminal emulators).
+I work across the full stack—from polished frontend experiences (React, React Native) to systems-level work (geospatial libraries, ...).
 I enjoy solving problems that require both precision and performance.

 ### 🏔️ What I'm building
 - 🔨 **[Ultra Buddy](https://github.com/totorototo/ultra-buddy)**: PWA for trail runners to track progress and elevation.